SearchAI Agents

 • Create and manage LLM and Workflow agents

-• Bind agents to one or more search collection.
+• Bind agents to one or more search collections.

 • Invoke agents interactively through a chat interface